- Who are caregivers, and what do they do?

 If the person with cancer becomes unable to manage their own money

 There are surrogate decision-making tools that may help you and the patient.
 One example is the durable power of attorney, which allows the patient to choose the person who can make financial decisions on behalf of the patient.
-(This is quite different from the durable power of attorney for health care.)
+(This is quite different from the durable power of attorney for health care, which is discussed below.)
 The durable power of attorney does not affect health decisions.
-If you are the health caregiver, you might want to consider asking the patient to let someone else do the financial decisions.
+If you are the health caregiver, you might want to consider asking the patient to let someone else make the financial decisions.

 If the person with cancer becomes unable to make health care decisions

 A durable power of attorney for health care has nothing to do with money or finances, only health care decisions.
 It allows the patient to choose someone to make health care decisions if he or she becomes unable to do so.
 Many times, this is a close family member, partner, or spouse who is aware of the health condition and the patient’s wishes.
 The caregiver is a logical choice in many cases, given their knowledge of the patient and their condition.
 But it becomes more difficult when the patient and the caregiver have different goals and values.
 For instance, if the patient is nearing the end of life and wishes to stop treatment, and the caregiver is still looking for a cure, it may not work the way the patient wants.
 For more information on living wills and durable powers of attorney for health care, see our document called Advance Directives.